 - Turn off the lights every time you leave a room.
 Try to make this a habit for everyone in the house.

 - Turn off the immersion, as they are a costly way to heat water.
 Consider a timer to ensure it turns off in case you forget.
-Some newer boiler systems come with controls to heat the water and heating separately.
+Some newer boiler systems come with controls to heat the water and home heating separately.
 This means you can set the timer for hot water and heating the house at different times.
 This is particularly handy if you have a set routine for showers and using hot water, and it helps to keep costs down.

 Unplug your appliances

 - Unplug unused mobile phone chargers and any other electronics or appliances when you do not need them, for example, before going to bed every night.
 Tell your children why you’re doing it.
+You can also get smart plugs that you control on your phone, so you can set timers and schedules to ensure even if a charger is left plugged in, it will turn off at a certain time automatically.

 - Dry the clothes out on the clothesline if possible, instead of using the dryer, which is expensive to run, and/or just use the dryer to finish the drying.
 Using a clothes horse inside the house is another option.